akobr/blazor.widgetised/README.md

 ### ViewModelRegion

-Simple region component to define a part of UI which use MVVM pattern.
+Simple region component to define a part of UI which used *MVVM pattern*.

 ![mvvm region component](https://raw.githubusercontent.com/akobr/blazor.widgetised/master/docs/diagrams/component-vm-region.png)

-Any view model which implements `INotifyPropertyChanged` can be used as a parameter for the region component:
+Any view model with the implementation of `INotifyPropertyChanged` can be used as a parameter for the region component:

 ```csharp
 public class MyViewModel : INotifyPropertyChanged